alvarobartt/keepsake/CONTRIBUTING.md

 This will run the three test suites in the `go/`, `python/`, and `end-to-end-tests/` directories.
 You can also run `make test` in those directories to run the test suites individually, after running `make develop` in the root directory to install everything correctly.

-There are also some additional tests that hit Google Cloud and AWS.
-You first need to be signed into the `gcloud` and `aws` CLIs, and using test project/account.
+There are also some additional tests that hit Google Cloud, AWS, and Azure Blob Storage.
+You first need to be signed into the `gcloud`, `aws`, and `az` CLIs, and using test project/account.
 Then, run:

     make test-external